circlejourney/minireader/readme.md

-# MiniReader: A minimal(ish) templater for self-publishing literature.
+# MiniReader: A minimal(ish) templater for self-publishing a collection of stories.
-A templater for self-publishing a collection of stories.
+A PHP templater for self-publishing a collection of stories.
 It generates a listing of all stories in the gallery that can be viewed at the reader's homepage.
 It supports single-chaptered and multi-chaptered works, as well as alternate chapter naming (e.g. naming chapters as "Episodes").

 The entire MiniReader directory can be uploaded as-is to a web host and it should run out of the box.
 Two examples are included to demonstrate folder and `story.json` structure.
 A live example can be viewed at [circlejourney.net/read](https://circlejourney.net/read).